Surface Conditioning Discs: Common Problems and How to Fix Them

 Premature wear or a short lifespan in surface conditioning discs is mostly caused by a blend of operational factors and material compatibility.
 These factors include:

-Low-quality discs: Using low-quality discs can affect their lifespan, causing damage or wear to the discs.
+- Low-quality discs: Using poor-quality discs may shorten their durability, which results in damage to the discs.

 TROUBLESHOOTING TIPS